matrus98/matrus98-mga_task_repo/README.md

         To achieve this run the following commands:
         <code>python manage.py makemigrations</code> and
         <code>python manage.py migrate</code>
+        Database system is going to create 'postgres_data' folder in the same location as 'docker-compose.yml'.
+Since this folder exists there is no need to run these commands on next launch of cointainers.
     </li>
     <li>
         Actually that's it!
 Type in browser: <a href="http://localhost:80">localhost</a> and enjoy the application!